G-19—Policy on in situ retrofitting of diaphragm meters with an automatic meter reading device and/or replacement register

 - seek an expansion of the scope of their accreditation program to include additional meter/AMR device or meter/register model combinations.

-2.3 For the purpose of this bulletin's scope, the application of section 3(2) of the Electricity and Gas Inspection Regulations and the scope of accreditation for telemetering installations under the requirements of S-A-01, the term automatic meter reading device and the associated requirements that are applicable to the installation of AMR devices on diaphragm meters in service shall be considered as being equally applicable to AMR devices, telemetering devices, and replacement registers equipped with or without telemetering devices.
-As such, the term register may be equivalently substituted wherever AMR device appears in this document.
+2.3 For the purpose of this bulletin's scope, the application of subsection 3(2) of the Electricity and Gas Inspection Regulations and the scope of accreditation for telemetering installations under the requirements of S-A-01, the term automatic meter reading device and the associated requirements that apply to the installation of AMR devices on diaphragm meters in service shall equally apply to AMR devices, telemetering devices, and replacement registers equipped with or without telemetering devices.
+As such, the term register is considered equivalent to AMR device in this document.

 An automated telemetering device which receives and stores measurement data from a source meter and transmits the data to a remote location at predetermined intervals or on demand.

-A mechanical indicating device fitted to a diaphragm meter which records the meter's gas volume registration; alternatively referred to as the meter's "index".
+A mechanical indicating device fitted to a diaphragm meter which records the meter's gas volume registration; also referred to as "index".

-A comparative registration test performed on a new register prior to it being installed on a meter that is being retrofitted in situ with an AMR device.
-The purpose of this registration test is to validate that the register is functional and compatible with its intended host meter to serve as a substitute for the "dial test" that is normally performed during a meter's verification or reverification.
+A comparative registration test performed on a new register prior to it being installed on a meter that is being retrofitted in situ with an automatic meter reading device.
+The purpose of this registration test is to validate that the register is functional and compatible with its intended host meter.
+The test can serve as a substitute for the "dial test" that is normally performed during a meter's verification or reverification.